Your wedding morning will soon be here, a big congrats!

 Whilst getting ready, burn your favorite candle or room diffuser scent to fill the air with a sweet aroma.
 Not only will it smell lovely, in the future your olfactory nerves will take you back to that special morning every time.

-- Our last bit of advice: turn up the music!
-The getting ready portion of the day easily has to be the most emotional with feelings of nervousness, anticipation, excitement, joy, tears, and laughter!
+- Turn up the music – The getting ready portion of the day easily has to be the most emotional with feelings of nervousness, anticipation, excitement, joy, tears, and laughter!
 To cool your nerves and keep any tension at ease, create a playlist with some of your favorite tunes.

 A Few Getting Ready Accessories